mikeandike523/confy/README.md

 # Confy

-A tool to synchronize nginx configuration filkes per-site from a user-accessible directory (likely tracked by git)
+A tool to synchronize NGINX configuration files per-site from a user-accessible directory (likely tracked by git)

 ## Requirements
 - modern debian based system such as Ubuntu 18.04^